 - Q tips or similar cotton buds

-- safety pins and a needle (to dig out splinters and hold bandages together - and sew on an errant button)
+- safety pins and a needle (to dig out splinters and hold bandages together – and sew on an errant button) – again, not if you’re going carry-on

-- dental repair kit (if you have problem teeth)
+- dental repair kit (if you have problem teeth) and dental floss (it has many more uses than your teeth)

-- prescription drugs and their prescriptions
+- your prescription drugs and all prescriptions

 Separate your items so that they make sense – bandages and cotton together, condoms with tampons and so on.
 Place each group of items in a simple ziplock bag – these will come in handy while you travel as well.